justliam42/MSOE-notes/Week 8 - Memory basics.md

 We have been working with combinational circuits.
-	Current inputs generate an o
+	Current inputs generate an output.
+They have no memory of past inputs *in descrete math there is combinatorics. or the study of countable things*